Home Cruise lines Crystal Greenland Crystal Symphony Reykjavik Saturday, August 7, 2027

 Nuuk

-For example, their presence is still visible in the colorful detached houses located in all the city.
-Among all the activities offered by the city, the most attractive is the view of the aurora borealis.
-The view of this spectacle is a moving sight.
-The best period to attend this unique spectacle is from August to April.
-Nuuk has an important port for tourists who want to discover Greenland and North America.
-The port hosts many cruise ships, offering tourists the opportunity to visit the city and the entire country.
+It is estimated that the city has the highest rate of Aboriginal population compared to any other city in the country.
+The city is a perfect mix of Aboriginal culture and Danish influence.
+The presence of the latter in the region is still visible today, for example in the colorful single-family houses scattered throughout the city.
+Among the many activities offered by the city, the one that attracts the largest number of tourists every year is the aurora borealis.
+The ideal period to witness this spectacle is from August to April.
+Nuuk is an important port for cruise ships to discover Greenland and North America.
+The port always welcomes numerous cruise ships, offering passengers the opportunity to explore the city and the rest of the country.

 Paamiut